intel/llvm/sycl/doc/design/CommandGraph.md

 When executing this graph, the partitions were enqueued one after the other, with each partition waiting for the previous one to complete (see top of the following diagram).
-However, for multi-root graph, this behavior adds unnecessary dependency between partitions, slowing down the execution of the whole graph.
+However, for a multi-root graph, this behavior adds unnecessary dependencies between partitions, slowing down the execution of the whole graph.
 Now, we keep track of the actual predecessors of each partition and only enforce dependencies between partitions when necessary.
 In our example, the extra dependency is therefore removed and both branches can